kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - Updated dialog with T3-M4 to get Computer Spikes before the start of Dantooine.
 - Added Equipment change before exiting Ebon Hawk to Dantooine.
 - Updated Dialog with Dillan on Dantooine.
+- Updated Dialog with Kreia and Atton at the start of Dxun.
 - Updated Equips section after Red Eclipse on Nar Shaddaa.
 - Removed speaking with Geriel on Nar Shaddaa.